 Actions in process

-HI provides support to casualties of mines and explosive remnants of war and people with disabilities, and helps them access rehabilitation care.
-The organisation trains and provides financial support to disabled people’s organisations to help people with disabilities play a role in their community and to feel included.
-The organisation also provides people with risk education on mines and explosive remnants of war.
+HI provides support to casualties of mines and explosive remnants of war and people with disabilities and helps them access rehabilitation care and psychological support.
+HI also helps people protect themselves by providing them with risk education on mines and explosive remnants of war.

 Situation of the country